apache/cloudstack-documentation/source/adminguide/ui.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After the Management Server software is installed and running, you can
-run the CloudStack user interface.
+run the CloudStack User interface.
 This UI is there to help you
 provision, view, and manage your cloud infrastructure.

 #.
 Open your favorite Web browser and go to this URL.
 Substitute the IP